harshit181/RPub/README.md

 - **Scheduling:** Automated generation based on cron expressions.
 - **Authentication:** Optional Basic Authentication to protect your instance.
 - **Email Delivery:** Automatically send generated EPUBs to a configured email address.
 - **Performance:** Built with Rust, Axum, and Tokio for high performance and low resource usage.
-Includes optional `libvips` support for efficient image processing.

 ## Getting Started

 ### Prerequisites